thehumanmodelproject/body/README.md

 ## Goals

-- Create the most acurate model of self ever created
+- Create the most acurate model of the human self ever created
-- Maximize utility to as many people as possible
+- Optimize information for quality then quantity
-- Make available to as many people as possible
+- Optimize user experience for ease of use then audience size

 # body